HLSL Specifications

 As shaders have become increasingly complex the need for robust debugging tools has grown.
 Current feature sets of shader debuggers don’t adequately address all needs.
 One challenge amplified by the massively parallel nature of GPU programs is conditional breakpoints.
 A developer may have a shader program that executes millions of times without issue, but in one instance produces a bad result.
 Conditional breakpoints can be a powerful tool for shader authors to narrow down and identify these complex rare-occurring problems.

-Additionally, shader authors need a way to conditionally enable expensive debug checks only when a debugger is attached, avoiding runtime overhead in production scenarios.
+Additionally, shader authors need a way to conditionally enable expensive debug checks only when debugging is enabled in the runtime, avoiding runtime overhead in production scenarios.

 This proposal introduces two intrinsics that together provide a debugging toolkit for shader development.